B4UE/backend/README.md

-# Ingredient Health Analyzer
+# Ingredient Health Analyzer - Backend

 This application analyzes ingredient lists from photos and provides personalized health insights based on user dietary preferences and health conditions.

+## Overview
+This is the backend server for the Ingredient Health Analyzer.
+It handles image processing, ingredient analysis using AI, and generates personalized health insights based on user profiles.

 ## Features
-- Capture photos of ingredient lists using device camera
-- User health profile management (diet type, allergies, health conditions)
+- RESTful API endpoints for client interaction
+- Image processing and text extraction
 - Real-time ingredient analysis using OpenAI's Vision model
-- Personalized health insights and warnings
+- Personalized health insights and warnings based on user health profiles
+- User data storage and management

 ## Setup